Portfolio Management 101: Definition, Types, Process and Approaches

 6. Performance Measurement and Reporting

-This is the initial stage within portfolio management, this stage can be split-up into two main tasks:
+This is the initial stage of portfolio management, which can be split into two main tasks:

-• Investment Policy Statement (IPS): An IPS is a document which involves several components such as investment objectives, investment constraints (Time Horizon, Tax Concerns, Liquidity Requirements, Legal and Regulatory, and unique circumstances), procedures, risk-return objectives, risk tolerance (ability to take risk) and other relevant information.
+• Investment Policy Statement (IPS): The IPS is a document that outlines several components, including investment objectives, constraints (Time Horizon, Tax Concerns, Liquidity Requirements, Legal/Regulatory factors, and Unique Circumstances), procedures, risk-return objectives, and risk tolerance.

-We select those investment vehicles which satisfies the compatibility or which provide the best balance of diversification at a low cost.
-Here, Investment Vehicles have mainly 4 types such as
+We select investment vehicles that offer the best balance of diversification at a low cost.
+The four main types of investment vehicles include:

 Diversified Portfolio Construction

-• MPT helps investors to make a portfolio having minimum risk based on a given expected return.
+• MPT helps investors create a portfolio that minimizes risk for a given level of expected return.

-• With the help of MPT, risk-averse investors can construct portfolios to maximize expected return based on a given level of market risk.
+• Using MPT, risk-averse investors can construct portfolios that maximize expected returns based on a specific level of market risk.

 Portfolio Reconfirmation